2019–20 Audit and Evaluation Committee Annual Report

-- The Commissioner provided the AEC with results of the most recent PSES.
-PSIC employee participation in the survey was high and results were exceptionally positive.
+- The Commissioner provided the AEC with the results of the most recent PSES.
+PSIC employee participation in the survey was high and the results were once again very positive.

-- Details were provided on management of disclosure files, including number of active files and active investigations.
+- Details were provided on the management of disclosure files, including the number of active files and active investigations.

-- The Commissioner provided updates on PSIC cases that were before the courts and on cases that had been referred by the Commissioner to the Public Servants Disclosure Protection Tribunal.
+- The Commissioner provided updates on PSIC cases that were before the courts and on cases that had been referred to the Public Servants Disclosure Protection Tribunal.

 The AEC reviewed quarterly financial reports prepared by PSIC and provided comments to the CFO.
-At each meeting, members were presented with a comprehensive report and analysis by the CFO on expenditures and forecasts.
+At each meeting, the CFO presented members with a comprehensive report and analysis on expenditures and forecasts.

-The risks associated with delivery of IT services by CHRC were of particular interest to the AEC during the reporting period.
-The CFO briefed members on progress, including the hiring of a dedicated PSIC IT specialist, at each meeting.
+The risks associated with CHRC’s delivery of IT services continued to be of particular interest to the AEC during the reporting period.
+The CFO briefed members on the system’s progress, including the management of files, records and information.

 Audit and Evaluation Dashboard

-- Given the time that elapses between AEC meetings, members requested that they be advised by email of any significant changes to the scope, progress or completion dates of any planned audits or evaluations.
+- Given the time that elapses between AEC meetings, members requested that they be advised by email of any significant changes to the scope, progress or completion dates of any planned audit or evaluation.

 Implementation of Phoenix at PSIC

-- The CFO provided members with updates on the impact of Phoenix at PSIC at each meeting.
-The impact on PSIC staff remained minimal.
-This was confirmed by discussion with the OAG in the context of the Audit of 2017–18 Financial Statements.
+When necessary, the CFO updated members on the impact of Phoenix at PSIC.
+The impact on PSIC staff remained minimal, although it was addressed individually with the employees concerned.
+This was confirmed in discussions with the OAG in the context of the audit of the 2018–19 financial statements.

 Reports on PSIC by Others

-- At each meeting, the AEC was presented with the results of any reports on PSIC activities that had been conducted, including reports by the Office of the Privacy Commissioner, the Office of the Access to Information Commission, the Office of the Commissioner of Official Languages and other independent agencies.
+- At each meeting, the AEC was presented with the results of any reports on PSIC activities that had been prepared, including reports by the Office of the Privacy Commissioner, the Office of the Information Commissioner, the Office of the Commissioner of Official Languages and other independent agencies.